Hoyasumii/avengers-endgame/README.md

 RHODEY: Bruce gave him a sedative.
 He's gonna probably be out for the rest of the day.

 CAROL DANVERS: You guys take care of him.
-And I'll bring him a Xo
+And I'll bring him a Xor